Decadence in a Dish: Prime Rib Stroganoff

 Instructions

-- Add the garlic and cook another 1-2 minutes until the liquid evaporates, set aside and keep warm in a non-stick pan
+- Cook the onions and mushrooms in a non-stick skillet using the butter 7-8 minutes.
+Add the garlic and cook another 1-2 minutes until the liquid evaporates, set aside and keep warm

 - Lower heat to medium low and deglaze the skillet with the liquor to get all the burned bits into the sauce